LESS Philosophy

 Our Pursuit

-We pursue the just cause to train orthopedic spine surgeons, neurosurgeons, interventional pain management (IPM), interventional radiologists (IR) and physical medicine and rehabilitation (PM&R) physicians to be exceptional at our proprietary LESS™ Exposure Spine Surgery philosophy, techniques, and technologies.
+We are dedicated to training orthopedic spine surgeons, neurosurgeons, interventional pain management (IPM) specialists, interventional radiologists (IR), and physical medicine and rehabilitation (PM&R) physicians to excel in our proprietary LESS Exposure Spine Surgery (LESS™) philosophy, techniques, and technologies.
 Three pursuits:

 01